Kristoffersen wins World Cup slalom, completes Norway sweep

 He completed the Norwegian sweep at Wengen just as he did in 2016, when Aksel Lund Svindal won the downhill and Kjetil Jansrud won the Alpine combined.

 This time, the Norway triple was started by Aleksander Aamodt Kilde winning in super-G and downhill.
-The runners-up were, respectively, Stefan Rogentin and Marco Odermatt, who leads the overall World Cup standings.
+The runners-up were, respectively, Stefan Rogentin and Marco Odermatt, who has a big lead in the overall World Cup standings.
+Odermatt does not start in slalom.

+Norwegian men have now won eight of the nine World Cup slaloms since the Beijing Olympics last February.
+Only Switzerland's Daniel Yule, who was 11th Sunday, interrupted the streak.

 No Swiss racer has won the Wengen slalom since Joël Gaspoz in 1987.